rtk-incubator/rtk-query/docs/concepts/error-handling.md

 ```

 :::tip
-If you need to access the error or success payload immediately after a mutation or `refetch`, you will need to use `unwrapResult` from RTK to access either.
+If you need to access the error or success payload immediately after a mutation, you will need to use `unwrapResult` from RTK to access either.

 ```
 addPost({ id: 1, name: 'Example'})